 Ponta do Sossego

-We know that we said earlier that it is not really needed to stop at designed miradourous as the whole island is a viewpoint, but Ponta do Sossego is actually worth driving the extra mile for.
+We know that we said earlier that it is not really needed to stop at an official miradouro, because the whole island is a viewpoint – but Ponta do Sossego is actually worth driving the extra mile for.
 The area not only offers breathtaking views over the ocean, but turned out to also be a well maintained park.
 When we visited in March, gorgeous pink flowers were blooming all around the place, forming a catchy contrast to the blue colour of the sea.
-It is a peaceful place inviting you to sit down for a picnic and enjoying the lovely scenery.
+It is a peaceful place inviting you to sit down for a picnic and to enjoy the lovely scenery.

 Gorreana Tea Plantation